Skip to content

 My Experience Testing the Reebok Nano 2 for Lifting and CrossFit

-When it comes to lifting, I’ve found the Reebok Nano 2 to be a really nice change-up to some of the modern-day cross-training shoes.
+When it comes to lifting, I’ve found the Reebok Nano 2 to be a nice change-up to some of the modern-day cross-training shoes.
 For lifting, these shoes deliver a really good level of stability with their dense EVA foam midsole.

 I liked how this shoe felt for heavy deadlifts, leg presses, and lower body exercises.
 In addition to its stability, I found the outsole to provide a nice level of traction on different surfaces and I never felt like I was going to slip when lifting.